Jakob37/Ogi/README.md

 * Working on new project!
 (40 minutes)
 ```

-You can get an overview of your projects by running `ogi list project_summary`.
+You can get an overview of your project by adding the '--summary' or '-s' flag.

 ```
-ogi list project_summary
+ogi list week --summary
 Projects                 Time
 ------------------------------------
-my_great_project         140 minutes
+my_great_project         525 minutes
+my_other_great_project   230 minutes
 new_project              40 minutes
-my_other_great_project   25 minutes
 ```

 Finally, you can list present projects and categories.